Roberto Cueva del Río: 1930s

-In 1930 painted new murals in Cuernavaca, Morelos, Mexico, with typical folkloric themes.
+In 1930 he painted new murals in Cuernavaca, Morelos, Mexico, with typical folkloric themes.

 In 1931, in New York City he was invited to exhibit his work in Delphic Studios Gallery, owned by Alma Reed.
 His art got excellent comments from U.S. critics, and received attention from José Juan Tablada, who may have been instrumental in getting him the commission to paint the murals in the Mexican Embassy in Washington, D.C.

 In 1933 Cueva del Río began work on the Embassy frescos, with the themes: La Fiesta de las Flores y Frutas en Tehuantepec (Flowers and Fruits party in Tehuantepec), also called Fiesta Tehuana; Los Volcanes, Fraternidad Panamericana (The volcanoes and Pan-American fraternity).
 The fresco created great expectations in Mexico.
 "El Nacional" newspaper published a head note on June 19, 1934, about the visit of the artist back to Mexico.
 "Now is among us the great Mexican painter Roberto Cueva del Río" with a deeply exaltation, pointing that: "The fresco that he is creating in the embassy will be the biggest worldwide, due the walls around the central stair has a picture continuity and ideological solution from the floor to the ceiling.
 Cueva del Río makes next to José Clemente Orozco, Diego Rivera and David Alfaro Siqueiros, the quadrangle of the best paintbrush artists with real work outside of Mexico".
 In this mural we can see Carlos Fuentes in his youth.

-1933, he was working in Palacio de Gobierno in Chilpancing, the capital of the state of Guerrero, Mexico.
+1933, he was working in Palacio de Gobierno in Chilpancingo, the capital of the state of Guerrero, Mexico.

 In 1938 he returned to Mexico where he worked for President General Lázaro Cárdenas del Río on several projects including a Mayan themes frieze for the dining room of his private home in Jiquilpan, another large mural called Historia y Paisaje de Michoacán for the dining room of his house in Pátzcuaro named Casa Eréndira (today occupied by the CREFAL).
 He also completed two small panels on the traditional dance of the fish and the market in a viewpoint called Cerro Colorado or Estribo Chico in Pátzcuaro.
 Additionally he did frescos in an elementary school on the island of Yunuén in Lake Pátzcuaro.
 He also decorated the auditorium of the Teatro Emperador Caltzontzin during this period and painted a fresco in the foyer on the second floor.